itdxer/blog.itdxer.com/_posts/2020-10-18-three-solutions-to-the-putnam's-2006-statistical-problem.md

 Each possible sequence could be converted to a circular sequence by adding extra zero and it's easy to show that these sequences are unique, meaning that there is always one circular sequence which could be converted back to the unique sequence from the original set.
+All we need to do is just split circular sequence at zero and read it clockwise or counterclockwise, depending in which way it was encoded.

 Now imagine the following process, we randomly sample a circular sequence, write it on the wheel with a pointer on it and rotate it.
 When it stops spinning we